rikurauhala/fullstack/README.md

 ## Exercises

-This table is used to keep track of my progress.

 |                       part |                 hours | completed |
 | -------------------------: | --------------------: | --------: |
 | [part 0](exercises/part00) |  [4](hours.md#part-0) |    6 /  6 |